heniu1985/taurus-mercatus/README.md

 To-do list:

+* Data format:
+  * Change date format.
+  * Make DataFrame with ticker, date and close price.
+  * Change daily data format to weekly.
 * Indicators.py:
   * Add function to calculate Relative Strenght Index:
-    1. Take data from 14 periods
+    1. Take data from 14 periods.
     2. Check how many times in that period prices are higher/lower than previous day.
     3. Calculate average from prices which was higher/lower.
     4. Calculate Relative Strength (AvgHigher/AvgLower).